-Erica Ramirez.
+Erica Ramirez, director.
 A third generation Pentecostal, Erica Ramirez was born and raised in San Antonio, Texas, but now resides in Madison, New Jersey.
 Her graduate work at Wheaton College was in Church History, concentrating in Religion in American Life.
 Her main research interest at Drew University has been Pentecostal feminist practices, studying intersections of ethnicity, gender, and politics, using postcolonial and feminist lenses.
+Contact her at firstname.lastname@example.org

-Micael Grenholm.
+Micael Grenholm, editor-in-chief.
 A charismactivist and evangelist residing in Uppsala, Sweden.
-Having studied theology as well as peace and development studies in Uppsala, Sweden, Micael Grenholm’s passion is to combine charismatic spirituality with activism for peace and justice.
-Apart from editing the PCPJ website he vlogs for the YouTube channel Holy Spirit Activism and is active with evangelism and apologetics both locally and online.
+Having studied theology as well as peace and development studies, Micael Grenholm’s passion is to combine charismatic spirituality with activism for peace and justice.
+Apart from editing the PCPJ website he is active with evangelism and apologetics both locally and online.
+Contact him at email@example.com

 Faith Totushek.
 Pastor Faith has served two churches as a solo pastor in Minnesota and Connecticut.
 She Currently pastors WayFinders Home church and serves as Director of Worship at St Francis United Methodist Church in St Francis, Minnesota.
 Faith graduated seminary in 2007 with an MDIV in New Testament and Pastoral Ministry.